-December 1st: Meet with Research Committee.
-Must submit 1st FULL draft of thesis (All Sections)

-January 15th: Receive feedback from all readers and you will be notified by committee if you are eligible for May Graduation date.

-February 15th: FULL COMPLETE draft of thesis (all sections) to all readers.
+December 1 st : Meet with Research Committee.
+Must submit 1st FULL draft of thesis (All Sections) January 15 th : Receive feedback from all readers and you will be notified by committee if you are eligible for May Graduation date.
+February 15 th : FULL COMPLETE draft of thesis (all sections) to all readers.
 If the draft is not complete at this time, your Graduation date will be forwarded to September.

-March 15th: Receive feedback from all readers

-March 25th: FINAL DRAFT OF THESIS DUE
+Decision of the Research Committee is final.
+March 15 th : Receive feedback from all readers March 25 th : FINAL DRAFT OF THESIS DUE